Do a Quick Body Scan

-Let your doctor know if you’re always on the go and you don’t eat at regular times.
-She may recommend rapid-acting insulin or an insulin pump that delivers fast-acting insulin.
-It typically starts to affect your blood sugar within 5 to 15 minutes.
+Let your doctor know if you're always on the go and you don't eat at regular times.
+They may recommend rapid-acting insulin or an insulin pump that delivers fast-acting insulin.
+It typically starts to affect your blood sugar in 5 to 15 minutes.
 It could make things easier.
 You can take this kind of insulin just before you eat.
 Or you can adjust the pump before meals or exercise.

 Power Up Your Diet

 Print the American Diabetes Association's list of 10 super foods.
-These foods have a low glycemic index, meaning they're less likely to affect your blood sugar than bread or other foods.
+These have a low glycemic index, meaning they're less likely to affect your blood sugar than bread or other foods.
 Post the list on your refrigerator so you see it when you make your grocery list, plan meals, or look in the fridge for something to eat.

 Take a Sip

 High blood sugar causes your body to lose fluid, and your skin can get dry.
 Drink plenty of water and other liquids to help your skin stay supple and healthy.

 It's important to get at least 30 minutes of exercise a day to help manage your diabetes.
 Too busy?
 Break it up into three shorter spurts.
 Try 10 minutes of strength training in the morning.
 Play an active game with the family during the day, or take a brisk stroll at lunchtime.
 Then, walk your dog in the evening.
 This combo can help improve your blood sugar control and make heart disease less likely.